co-mmer/aaa-mockmvc/README.md

 ---

-> [!Note] You are reading the documentation for AAA-MockMvc 2.0.0-RC1 (currently Release
+> ⚠️ You are reading the documentation for AAA-MockMvc 2.0.0-RC1 (currently Release Candidate).
-> Candidate).
 > For the stable 1.x series, see [README-1.x.md](./README-1.x.md).

 ---